 - 1. Faking OPLL ROM into RAM so that games, when start scanning slots, see OPLL ROM signature in the RAM.
 To use this option your machine must have at least 64K of main RAM, at best mapped RAM.
-Command to use is CALLNETFKOPLLR; - 2.
+Command to use is NETFKOPLLR; - 2.
 Having two GR8NETs in the system, one configured in mapper mode 8 (having GR8NET network, 512kB of RAM, Nextor and OPLL ROM BIOS), and another configured for the game.
 You can take the following steps to achieve the result: - Install GR8NET with ID=0 into slot 1, and GR8NET with ID=1 into slot 2.
-Connect network cable to latter GR8NET with ID=1; - On first boot, in BASIC, perform CALLNETSETMAP(24) and system will reset with former adapter being configured in mapper mode 8; - On second boot, in BASIC, you perform commands CALLNETSETDA(1) to set default adapter with ID=1 (latter one) and use CALLNETBROWSE browsing for game on the internet (or installed SD-card) using latter adapter; - When you choose the game, adapter with ID=1 (in slot 2) will reconfigure to mapper type required for the game, and system will reboot with first adapter being configured in mapper mode 8, and second configured with the game.
+Connect network cable to latter GR8NET with ID=1; - On first boot, in BASIC, perform NETSETMAP(24) and system will reset with adapter ID #0 being configured in mapper mode 8; - On second boot, in BASIC, you perform commands NETSETDA(1) to set default adapter with ID #1 and use NETBROWSE browsing for game on the internet or installed SD-card this adapter #1; - When you choose the game, adapter with ID #1 (in slot 2) will reconfigure to mapper type required for the game, and system will reboot with first adapter being configured in mapper mode 8, and second configured with the game.